crate/crate/docs/sql/statements/alter-table.rst

     }

 :shard_id:
-  The shard id.
+  The shard ID.
 Ranges from 0 up to the specified number of :ref:`sys-shards` shards of a table.

 :node: